21centuryweather/21st-Century-Weather-Software-Wiki/mosrs/mosrs-intro.md

 Any errors that occurred during the task will be output via standard error to `~cylc-run/u-cq161/log/job/1/run_stream/NN/job.err`.

 There are no error messages, only the outputs of loading your `rose/cylc` module environment.

+Now, let's move onto running an atmospheric simulation using the UK Met Offices' `Unified Model'.